 Let’s take for instance an article on a lost dog that was found locally, and we’ll breakdown the bests ways for that topic to be packaged for each type of SEO it might encounter.

 Social Media – For this article to be found on social media, it’s not so important what the keywords are (because people usually don’t search in social media apps).
 What’s important is that there is a great photo of a cute dog, and a headline that goes along with the common social media tone.
 Maybe a headline with the words “cute dog” or “precious puppy” are more likely to get clicked and shared on social media.
 For instance, a medical services company like NC HiFu might want to think twice before using technical blogs on their social accounts.
+Leadership Triangle in Raleigh uses their blog for internal announcements, updates and personal accounts.

 Example: “Check Out The Cutest Dog Ever”